There will probably be fairly frequent and large anti-government protests in Pakistan over the next few months.

 The PDM is seemingly trying to regain lost political momentum by launching a renewed anti-government protest campaign.
 Although its leaders announced this campaign two weeks ago, they are yet to provide a full schedule.
 They have reportedly decided to focus on holding rallies in Punjab, and to a lesser extent in Balochistan and Sindh provinces.
 Thus far this includes holding a ‘convention’ in Islamabad on 27 September, a rally in Faisalabad on 16 October and a ‘long march’ to Islamabad, with a date yet to be announced.

 We doubt that protests will be as disruptive as PDM-led rallies earlier this year, or that they will lead to widespread unrest.
 From last October until this March, the alliance of opposition parties was able to hold weekly or fortnightly rallies attended by several thousand people that disrupted traffic in cities and blocked off city centres.
 But a split with a key opposition party, PPP, and recurring Covid-19 waves appear to have weakened the movement, preventing it from mobilising many people until recently.

 Nevertheless, given the deteriorating security and economic situation in Pakistan, the movement will probably be able to gather up to several thousand people for its upcoming rallies in major cities such as Islamabad, Karachi, Lahore and Rawalpindi.
 And because they plan to use road convoys of cars, trucks and other vehicles for their upcoming rallies, we anticipate disruption to traffic on major roads and highways leading up to cities where protests will take place.

-Image: Supporters of Pakistan Democratic Movement (PDM) gather during an anti-government rally, Lahore, 13 December 2020 (Photo by ARIF ALI/AFP via Getty Images).
+Image: Supporters of Pakistan Democratic Movement (PDM) gather during an anti-government rally in Lahore on 13 December 2020.
+Photo by Arif Ali/AFP via Getty Images.